chasedooley/enthusiastic-planet/index.md

   subtitle: We offer seven high-quality services to solve almost any outdoor need
   bg: gray
   featureslist:
+  - title: Hardscaping
+    content: From patios, walkways, driveways, islands, retaining walls, and much more!
+Drive up the value of your property while creating an outdoor space that you'll love.
+    image: "/images/hardscaping2.png"
+    actions: []
   - title: Lawn Care
     content: Keep your lawn healthy and maintained.
 From mowing, trimming, aerating, and fertilizing, we've got you covered!